emmericp/ixy/README.md

 It's not the plan to implement every single feature, but a few more things would be nice to have.
 The list is in no particular order.

-### Implement at least one other driver beside ixgbe
+### Implement at least one other driver beside ixgbe and VirtIO

-~~To showcase how to make the framework more independent from the used hardware.
-Virtual NICs like VirtIO are a good candidate to build a simple VM-based environment.~~

 NICs that rely too much on firmware (e.g., Intel XL710) are not fun, because you end up only talking to a firmware that does everything.
 The same is true for NICs like the ones by Mellanox that keep a lot of magic in kernel modules, even when being used by frameworks like DPDK.

+Interesting candidates would be NICs from the Intel igb and e1000e families as they quite common and reasonably cheap.

-### NUMA support
+### Better NUMA support
 PCIe devices are attached to a specific CPU in NUMA systems.
 DMA memory should be pinned to the correct NUMA node.
 Threads handling packet reception should also be pinned to the same NUMA node.

+NUMA handling must currently be done via `numactl` outside of ixy.
+Implementing it within ixy is annoying without depending on `libnuma`, so it's not implemented here.

 ### RSS support
 What's the point of having multiple rx queues if there is no good way to distribute the traffic to them?